 This is another quality indicator.
 A moat is a sustainable competitive advantage.
 Morningstar assigns moat ratings based on their analysis of the company’s core business.

-8. S&P Capital IQ Quality Ratings
+8. S&P Global Market Intelligence Quality Ratings (revised November, 2017)

 S&P is one of many information providers that grade companies on various factors.
 I like to use their ratings, because (like Morningstar) they are independent information providers, not “sell-side” analysts.